-We are a predominantly white organization and it is likely that we will make mistakes as we try to live up to this pledge.
+We are part of a predominantly white organization and it is likely that we will make mistakes as we try to live up to this pledge.
 When that happens, we will do the work to learn and rectify.
 We will apologize, examine our actions and embedded power structures, attempt to mitigate any harm caused by our actions, and we will do better.

 Dr. Bethany Nowviskie

 Dean of Libraries, Professor of English, & Senior Academic Technology Officer, JMU

 Dr. Brian Flota

 Associate Professor, Humanities Librarian, Library Faculty Assembly Representative, JMU Libraries

 Director of Communications and Outreach, Associate Professor, JMU Libraries